Our handy Marketing glossary will help you get to grips with all the key marketing terms you need.

 This type of graphic uses 2D point located polygons to represent images within computer graphics.

-Speech recognition that allows users to search by speaking to there mobile devices or computer or order to conduct a search on the internet.
+Speech recognition that allows users to search by speaking to their mobile devices or computer or order to conduct a search on the internet.

 An activity where by a business holds storage space and access for websites